SiddhantAttavar/Mini-Projects/README.md

  - Frog Jumping: A program to find the average number of jumps required to get across a pond
  - Gun Treul Simulation: A program to solve a popular probability problem.
 Read more about it [here](https://www.popularmechanics.com/science/math/a24727/riddle-of-the-week-11/)
  - HelloWorld: A program to print "Hello World"
+ - IEEE Round 1 Tasks: Solutions for the python tasks asked in the BITS Pilani IEEE club dev vertical round 1 selections
  - ImageRotation: A program to rotate an image by 90, 180 or 270 degrees
  - Marble Game: A program to simulate a popular marble game
  - Password Generator: A program to generate a random password